extremenetworks/ExtremeScripting/EXOS/Python/mlag_config_check/README.md

 Correct MLAG configuration:
 ```
-mlag1.3 # run script mlag_config_check.py
+ PEER_2.152 # run script mlag_config_check.py

+>> Checking MLAG Configuration and Status...

+>> Checking MLAG Peer "PEER_1"...
+No problems found on peer "PEER_1"

+>> Checking MLAG Peer "PEER_3"...
+No problems found on peer "PEER_3"

-MLAG config check completed.
+>> MLAG config check completed.
 ```

 Incorrect MLAG configuration:
 ```
-mlag1.7 # run script mlag_config_check.py
+* PEER_2.142 # run script mlag_config_check.py

+>> Checking MLAG Configuration and Status...

+>> Checking MLAG Peer "PEER_1"...
+>> CONFIG ERROR: Port 2, a LAG member of the ISC for peer PEER_1, is down.
+Please resolve.
+>> CONFIG ERROR: MLAG port 6 for peer PEER_1 is down.
+Please resolve.
+>> CONFIG ERROR: VLAN VLAN_0100 is found on an MLAG port but not added to ISC port 1
-Vlan problem is not added to the ISC port (1), and is found on MLAG port 3.
-Please correct.
+>> CONFIG ERROR: VLAN VLAN_0200 is found on an MLAG port but not added to ISC port 1
+>> Would you like to add the missing vlans to the ISC? (y/n)

+>> Checking MLAG Peer "PEER_3"...
+>> CONFIG ERROR: ISC for PEER_3 is not a LAG.
+It is recommended that all ISC connections use link aggregation
+>> CONFIG ERROR: ISC port 3 for Peer PEER_3 not active.
+Please resolve.

-MLAG config check completed.
+>> MLAG config check completed.
 ```

-## Notes
-This currently only supports MLAG implementations with one MLAG peer.

 ## License
 Copyright© 2015, Extreme Networks.
 All rights reserved.